Blendify/blender-manual/trunk/blender_docs/manual/sculpt_paint/sculpting/tools.rst

 =============

 Texture
-   Texture to be used to determine the strength of brush.
+   Texture to be used to determine the strength of the brush.
 Brush Mapping
    Sets the way the texture is mapped to the brush stroke: